Service Line Coverage: Protect Your Water & Sewer Lines

 Here's what a standard policy excludes when it comes to service lines:

-• Wear and tear — pipes corroding or weakening over decades
+• Wear and tear when pipes corrode or weaken over decades

-• Tree root intrusion — roots slowly infiltrating and crushing pipe joints
+• Tree root intrusion when roots slowly infiltrate and crush pipe joints

-• Ground movement — soil settling or shifting that cracks buried pipes
+• Ground movement when soil settles or shifts and cracks buried pipes

-• Freezing — water expanding inside a pipe and causing it to rupture
+• Freezing and frost heave when water expands inside a pipe and causes it to rupture

 • Mechanical or electrical breakdown of underground lines

-These are exactly the causes most likely to damage your service lines — and none of them are covered without the endorsement.
-Learn more about what homeowners insurance does and doesn't cover so you can identify all the gaps in your current policy.
+These are exactly the causes most likely to damage your service lines, and none of them are covered without the endorsement.
+Learn more about water damage coverage so you can identify all the gaps in your current policy.
+It's also worth reviewing the most common home insurance exclusions so nothing else catches you off guard.

 Don't Assume the Utility Company Covers It